When writing applications in Node, you often need to write or read the contents of a file. Node.js provides a

 Using virtual filesystem as mock

-In this approach we replace real filesystem with in-memory one.
+In this approach, we replace the real filesystem with an in-memory one.
 There are a few libraries solving this problem, a popular one is

 mock-fs, but I’d like to give

-fs API one to one, so it’s perfect to use it as mock.
+fs API one-to-one, so it’s perfect to use it as a mock.
 Moreover, it’s implementation agnostic — it works well with plain

 fs/promises as well as other libraries like

-Let’s rework our tests to use virtual filesystem.
+Let’s rework our tests to use the virtual filesystem.
 Firstly, we need to add

 yarn add -D memfs